 ileum).
 The anus is sewn closed, and a small opening called a stoma is made in

-the skin of the lower abdomen.
+the skin of the lower belly.
 The ileum is connected to the stoma, creating an

-opening to the outside of the body, where stool empties into a small plastic
+opening to the outside of the body.
+Stool empties from this opening into a small plastic

 pouch called an ostomy bag that is applied to the skin around the stoma.